Aoi Yūki: Biography

 Yūki was born in Chiba Prefecture.
 She entered the entertainment industry at the age of four.
 As a child, she acted in films and dramas.
 From 1999 to 2002, she made regular appearances on the variety shows Appare Sanma Dai-sensei and Yappari Sanma Dai-sensei which aired on Fuji TV.
 When she was in fifth grade, she made her debut as a voice actress.

 In late 2006, she was affiliated with the theater company Central.
 After her admission to high school in August 2007, she joined the agency Breath, changing her stage name to Aoi Yūki.
 She got her first major role in 2008 in Kure-nai as Murasaki Kuhōin.
 In August of the same year, she moved to the agency Pro-Fit.
 In 2009, she starred in two anime: Anyamaru Tantei Kiruminzuu as Mikogami Riko and Yumeiro Patissiere as Amano Ichigo, respectively.
 After that, she voiced the female protagonists of several of her series, notably Iris from Pokémon: Best Wishes! and Victorique de Blois from Gosick.

 She graduated from high school in March 2010 and university in March 2014.

 In 2011, Yūki voiced Madoka Kaname in Puella Magi Madoka Magica.
 In October of the same year, she won the award for best voice actor in the Newtype x Machi Asobi Anime Awards.
 She was awarded the Best Lead Actress Award in the sixth Seiyu Awards.
-In 2013, Yūki and Ayana Taketatsu, formed the singing unit Petit Milady.
+In 2013, Yūki and Ayana Taketatsu formed the singing unit Petit Milady.
 Together, they performed the song "Kagami no Dual-ism" (鏡のデュアル・イズム, The Mirror of Dual-ism), which was used as the third opening theme to the 2013 anime television series Yu-Gi-Oh!
 Zexal II, and in 2014, performed the song "Azurite", which was used as the opening theme for the 2014 anime series The Pilot's Love Song.
-She has also played Hibiki Tachibana in Symphogear, Yuuki Konno in Sword Art Online II, Tanya Degurechaff in The Saga of Tanya the Evil, Yoshiko Hanabatake in Aho-Girl, Nodoka Hanadera/Cure Grace in Healin' Good Pretty Cure, and Futaba Sakura in Persona 5.
-In 2019, she played as Tamaki Kotatsu in Fire Force, and reprised her role at the second season.
+She has also played Hibiki Tachibana in Symphogear and the subsequent four seasons, Yuuki Konno in Sword Art Online II, Tanya Degurechaff in The Saga of Tanya the Evil, Yoshiko Hanabatake in Aho-Girl, Nodoka Hanadera/Cure Grace in Healin' Good Pretty Cure, and Futaba Sakura in Persona 5.
+In 2019, she voiced Tamaki Kotatsu in Fire Force and reprised her role in its second season.

-Beyond voice acting, Yūki is also a digital artist and illustrator, making several fanart of anime she had voiced in.
+Beyond voice acting, Yūki is also a digital artist and illustrator, having created several fanworks of anime in which she has acted.
 She also created her own original character project "YUKI×AOI Chimera Project" in 2019 in the hopes to be greenlit for an anime adaptation.

 On April 28, 2017, the official fan website AoimAniA announced that she would take a temporary break from her music career.
 After the closure of her website and fan club, she resumed her music activities under Nippon Columbia.

+On September 20, 2023, she restarted her music activities, while she opened a limited-time Discord community called "Yōsei Yakō" (妖精夜行, Fairy Night Trip).
+The community's activities ended on October 31, 2024.